EU 2-Year Warranty Rights Explained: What You're Entitled To and How to Claim It

 How to File a Warranty Claim: 4 Steps

-Email or use the seller's contact form — not a phone call.
-State clearly: the product has a defect, when it appeared, and that you are invoking your legal guarantee rights under EU Directive 2019/771.
+Step 2: Contact the seller in writing Email or use the seller's contact form.
+State clearly: the product has a defect, when it appeared, and that you're invoking your legal guarantee rights under EU Directive 2019/771.
 Written requests create a paper trail.

-Right to Repair (EU Directive 2024/1799)
+The Right to Repair (EU Directive 2024/1799)

 This means manufacturers must: